 Hughes, a native of Oklahoma, first entered into disaster response work following the 1995 Oklahoma City Murrah Building bombing.
 Her extensive field experience ranges from low-attention incidents to high profile disasters such as Hurricane Katrina, the Sandy Hook school shootings plus numerous hurricanes, tornadoes, floods, wildfires, and earthquakes.

 Hughes currently serves as a state representative on the National VOAD (Voluntary Organizations Active in Disaster) Emotional and Spiritual Care Committee and is chair of the Oklahoma VOAD Emotional and Spiritual Care Committee.

 Crisis Care Ministries serves as an appointable Extension Ministry within the Oklahoma Conference of the United Methodist Church.
 The Supervisor Board for Crisis Care Ministries includes:

-Dr. Victor McCullough, District Superintendent, Heartland District of the Oklahoma United Methodist Church
+Sam Powers, District Superintendent, Crossroads District of the Oklahoma United Methodist Church